Berry Crumble

 How to Serve this Berry Crumble for Entertaining

-This Berry Crumble is simple, easy to come together, but is so delicious you’ll want to share it with your friends.
+This Berry Crumble recipe is simple, easy to come together, but is so delicious you’ll want to share it with your friends.
 It may be humble, but you can really dress it up to impress your guests.
 If making it in a 9×13 dish as in the original recipe, when you’re ready to serve, scoop each portion onto a pretty plate and top with a scoop of 🍨 ice cream, a drizzle of caramel sauce, and a sprig of fresh 🌿 mint.
 You could also make this recipe in individual ramekins, and then serve with a dollop of whipped cream, and a few fresh berries on top.

 A close-up of a breakfast dish featuring granola, fresh raspberries, and blueberries on a plate.
 A spoon with some yogurt and granola is beside it.
 A small bowl with more berries is in the background.